-The companies approved by the Board to determine ABB's relative TSR performance for the 2020 LTIP were: 3M, Danaher, Eaton, Emerson Electric, General Electric, Honeywell Intl., LafargeHolcim, Legrand, Mitsubishi Electric, Raytheon Technologies, Rockwell, Rolls Royce, Schneider Electric, Siemens and Yokogawa.
-Note that LafargeHolcim replaced ThyssenKrupp, which had been previously included in the peer group.
-These were selected to provide an appropriate and very challenging set of peers, and influenced the payment point setting accordingly (see Compensation Exhibit 18 below).
+The companies approved by the Board to determine ABB's relative TSR performance for the 2021 LTIP were: 3M, Danaher, Eaton, Emerson Electric, General Electric, Honeywell Intl., Holcim, Legrand, Mitsubishi Electric, Raytheon Technologies, Rockwell, Rolls Royce, Schneider Electric, Siemens and Yokogawa.
+These were selected to provide an appropriate and very challenging set of peers, and influenced the vesting point setting accordingly.
+The 2021 LTIP target points are illustrated in Compensation Exhibit 27 below.